Uber, Lyft halt Austin service after losing vote over fingerprint checks

 Other places where the company is battling over fingerprints include Atlanta and Houston.

-New York is the only other major city requiring the fingerprint checks where Uber operates.
-Chicago and Los Angeles are considering the checks.
+The Atlanta City Council postponed a vote planned for early May to further consider a measure to require fingerprinting for ride-hailing service drivers at the city’s main airport.

-Reporting by Jon Herskovitz; Additional reporting by Justin Madden in Chicago; Editing by Frances Kerry and Alan Crosby
+New York is only other major city requiring the fingerprint checks where Uber operates.
+(Reporting by Jon Herskovitz; Editing by Frances Kerry)